ginberg/mlcapstone/README.md

 This will open the iPython Notebook software and project file in your browser.

-## Data
+### Data

-The dataset used in this project is included as `customers.csv`.
+The dataset used in this project is included in the data directory as `TrainingData.csv`.
 You can find more information on this dataset on [Kaggle](https://www.kaggle.com/c/dsg-hackathon/data) page.